SteevePere/nestjs-lerna-compose/README.md

 * 3.b.3.
 Running the API

 We can now run the API.
+If you're still in the shared lib directory, run:

-`cd services && yarn start:dev`
+`cd ../../apps/services && yarn start:dev`

+(`cd apps/services && yarn start:dev` from the root of the repo).

 If all steps above have been done correctly, the API should start and listen on port 8080.